Counter-Guerrilla

-Counter-Guerrilla (Kontrgerilla) is the Turkish branch of Operation Gladio, a clandestine stay-behind anti-communist initiative backed by the United States as an expression of the Truman Doctrine.
+Counter-Guerrilla (Kontrgerilla) is a Turkish branch of Operation Gladio, a clandestine stay-behind anti-communist initiative backed by the United States as an expression of the Truman Doctrine.
 The founding goal of the operation was to erect a stay-behind guerrilla force to undermine a possible Soviet occupation.
 The goal was soon expanded to subverting communism in Turkey.

 The Counter-Guerrilla initially operated out of the Turkish Armed Forces' Tactical Mobilization Group (Seferberlik Taktik Kurulu, or STK).
 In 1967, the STK was renamed to the Special Warfare Department (Özel Harp Dairesi, ÖHD).
 In 1994, the ÖHD became the Special Forces Command (Özel Kuvvetler Komutanlığı, ÖKK).